SaaS Experience

 Usability testing and task-based research

-CRO experimentation on sign-up, trials, and demos
+CRO experiments across sign-up, trials, and demos

 UX language and messaging tests